doctorgabi/SQL_Language_Capstone/README.md

 =====================
 ## Elevator Pitch

 I need to keep track of what Japanese I've studied and what I still need to study, according to the standard lists.
-The standard is the Japanese Language Proficiency Test, the JLPT, which has five levels.
+The standard is the Japanese Language Proficiency Test, the JLPT, which has five difficulty levels.

 ## Project Requirements